 For low-cost door-to-door transportation in Miami-Dade (STS) and Broward (TOPS), for those that meet ADA requirements, click the link.

 Elder Resources in Broward County

-ADRC is the designated local Area Agency on Aging (AAA) for Broward County.
+The Aging and Disability Resource Center of Broward (ADRC) is the designated local Area Agency on Aging (AAA) for Broward County.
 They strive to be the "one stop shop" for finding information on services available for elders and their families.
 This AAA will guide those over 60 to resources that can assist with clothing needs, food assistance, disaster services, income support, housing, transportation, assistance paying electric bills,directing you to senior day care centers, centers that specialize in Alzheimer's support, and much more.

 For Assistance with VA Applications in Broward County, Florida, contact the Vet Assist Program.

 447 NW 118th Way Coral Springs, FL 33071 | Tel.
 954. 857.6980 | 888.314.6075

 Other Elder Resources